How to Manage Your CRM Data Like a Pro: 10 Best Practices

 If the information on your customers and prospects in your CRM is out-of-date, your salespeople will waste valuable time.
 They’ll literally be trying to contact people and companies that don’t exist anymore.

 Then, once they’ve established that the contact they wanted to speak to isn’t there, they then have to spend time and effort finding the right person.

 Just think of the thousands of working hours that are lost to this.

 It’s inefficient, right?

-If the data on your customers isn’t correct, it could mean that you won’t be able to find them at the time you need them, such as the contract renewal date.
+If the data on your customers isn’t correct, it could mean that your SDRs won’t be able to find them at the time they need them, such as the contract renewal date.